NovqiGarrix/server-starter/__tests__/README.md

  - auth folder for AuthRoute
  - user folder for UserRoute

-You can find AuthRoute, and UserRoute in route folder ./src/route/v1
+You can find AuthRoute, and UserRoute in ./src/route/v1